Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 but could also be used as a standalone library.
 In the case of QPang, it was used as a standalone library.

-To summarize the "packet" interface that we want to inject into our game;
 TNL provides a concept named "NetEvent".
 A NetEvent is a class that gives you the building blocks to write & read data over the network.